jqshuv/short/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [ ] Simple web interface to create and manage links.
+- [ ] Custom link expiration.
-- [ ] Add a documentation page for the API.
+- [ ] Custom link statistics.

 See the [open issues](https://github.com/jqshuv/short/issues) for a full list of proposed features (and known issues).